AllThingsSmitty/css-protips/README.md

 No, it's not dark magic, you really can center elements vertically.
 Look how simple this is.

+**Note:** Watch for some [buggy behavior](https://github.com/philipwalton/flexbugs#3-min-height-on-a-flex-container-wont-apply-to-its-flex-items) with flexbox in IE11.

 ### Select Items Using Negative `nth-child`